df3xc/raspberry_headless/README.md

 chmod 777 install.sh

-This script installs some packages that I find useful for headless operation:
+This script installs some packages whichI find useful for headless operation:

 MONO